GeerkeLab/eTOX-ALLIES/README.md

 To install using the virtual environment run the eTOX ALLIES installer under bash as:

     >> ./installer.sh -s

+If you are using Anaconda or Miniconda to manage your Python environment please use the -c option for the installer to have eTOX ALLIES use the `conda` command for installation.

+    >> ./installer.sh -s -c

 The second option is to install eTOX ALLIES without the virtual environment in wich case you are responsible for installing third-party Python packages yourself.
 The required Python dependencies are listed in the Pipfile.